Professor Patrick Copland

 Copland followed in the tradition of other science lecturers in the 18th century who performed sensational demonstrations with electric shocks and working models of machines.
 Copland assembled one of the largest and most comprehensive collections of demonstration equipment, totalling around 530 pieces by his death.
 William Knight, a student of Copland's who succeeded him as Professor of Natural Philosophy, made an inventory in 1823.
 Many pieces were made by Copland himself and his assistant John King, one of the earliest university technicians.

-Unfortunately much of the collection was lost after Copland's death.
 The University has 43 objects which match items on Knight's 1823 inventory, most of which can be viewed on the next page.
 Click the link in each caption to find out more about each object.
-On the last page we have books of notes made by Copland's students which illustrate some of the lost equipment and subjects taught.
+On the last page we have books of notes made by Copland's students which illustrate some of the lost equipment, and subjects taught.
+Visit the University's Science Teaching Hub to see some of the collection in person!